Home > Gallery > Stella Screen-Shots

 Here are cross-sections of the 600-cell, which has 600 tetrahedra as its sides.
 Not embedded in the original 4D model here, so no distortion this time.

-Getting more complex now, and we haven't even gone beyond the regular polychora yet!
+Getting more complex now, and this is still just a regular polychoron!
 Here we see cross-sections of the great grand stellated 120-cell (16-Gogishi in Stella4D), which has 120 great stellated dodecahedra as its cells.

 Here's a cross-section of the grand 600-cell (15-Gax in Stella4D), which has 600 tetrahedra as its cells.